 The later Romans corrected that oversight and gave the Christian God his architectural due.
 The Church of Hagia Sophia in Constantinople (Istanbul in modern Turkey)—hagia sophia means "holy wisdom" in Greek—is arguably both the last great Roman structure and the first great Medieval church and, like so much of the Byzantine civilization which built it, this sacred edifice straddles time.
 That is, in form it looks back to the Roman Pantheon but its design is informed throughout with the sort of religious iconography which would dominate architecture in the Middle Ages to come.
 If no longer a Christian church—today it serves as an Islamic mosque—its structure still reveals its original purpose and reflects the age when it was first conceived.

-It became a source of pride among European cities in the Middle Ages that their cathedral had the highest ceiling, or tallest spire, or more stained-glass windows than any other.
+In the Middle Ages it became a source of pride among European cities that their cathedral had the highest ceiling, or tallest spire, or more stained-glass windows than any other.
 This competition, however, was not really about architecture but devotion.
 The soaring interiors of Medieval cathedrals reflect the changing heart of Western Civilization, as the inner life, not public achievement or beauty or renown, came to be the measure of a person's success on earth, "as it is in heaven."
-Like their human counterparts, the interiors of buildings began to take precedence over their exteriors.
+And like their human counterparts, the interiors of buildings began to take precedence over their exteriors.

 Looking back over time at the holy structures of Western Civilization, one can see this shift even more clearly.
-The Pyramids and other Egyptian sacred sites erected in deep antiquity foreshadow the perfect-looking Greek temples that followed later.
-The outward appearances of the Great Pyramid and the Parthenon are their central feature, idealized visions of what mattered to the Egyptians and the Greeks, what they needed to say and to hear in stone.
+The Pyramids and other Egyptian sacred buildings erected in deep antiquity foreshadow the perfect-looking Greek temples that followed later.
+The outward appearances of the Great Pyramid and the Parthenon are their central feature, idealized visions of what mattered to the Egyptians and the Greeks, respectively, their conversation about life and eternity, in stone.